-- Set Remote Boot to "on."
+- 1. Set Remote Boot to "on."
 Note that once this is set, the NetServer will continue to attempt to boot off a remote boot image until you go back into the HP TopTools Remote Control BIOS setup program and set this option to "off." - 2.
 Define the filename of the boot image. - 3.
 Enter the IP Address of the TFTP server where the image file is located. - 4.
 When you are finished running the HP TopTools Remote Control card's BIOS Setup program, restart the NetServer and run the NetServer's BIOS Setup program (typically, accessed by pressing F2 when prompted during the boot-up process).
 Be sure that the floppy drive is listed as a bootable device and is placed first in the boot order.

-''' HP TopTools Remote Control for HP NetServers - Remote Boot Settings

-<R> Disable Remote Boot Remote Boot ENABLED

-<N> Set Boot Image Filename booting.bin

-Set IP-Address of Image TFTP Server 127.0.0.1
+HP TopTools Remote Control Card Settings - Remote Boot Settings <r> Disable Remote Boot</r> Remote Boot DISABLED <n> Set Boot Image Filename</n> BOOTIMG.BIN Set IP-Address of Image TFTP Server 127.0.0.1 <m> Main Menu</m>

-<M> Main Menu '''